drocpdp/django_ecommerce/README.md

 # To Do:

-* IN PROGRESS: Save order per session to session-based context
+* IN PROGRESS: Save order items per session to session-based context
+* IN PROGRESS: Cart page to read items per session from session-based context
 * Orders table/relations (see Customers)
 * Customers table/relations (see Orders)
 * Configure/Install intial DB structure for Users and Admins